lars110304/DUOCaseOne/README.md

 ---

 ## Introduction
-This Flutter app is designed to enhance political engagement by providing a comprehensive platform for users to stay informed and actively participate in political discussions.
-The app enables users to:
+The Neighbourhood App makes it easier for people to connect with their local government.
+It allows citizens to share their concerns, report issues, and stay informed about important updates in their area.
+With this app, users can create posts to report problems like potholes, broken streetlights, or garbage collection issues.
+Whether you want to raise concerns or stay updated on community matters, this app helps you stay connected and informed.
+The app helps users with:

 - Read in-depth political articles covering a wide range of topics, including government policies, elections, and community affairs.
 - Post and engage in discussions by commenting on articles, sharing insights, and debating issues with other users.